-• To pay – allows an employee to maintain their current pension contribution and increase their take-home pay by sacrificing some of their salary.
+This method allows the employee to maintain their current pension contribution and increase their take-home pay by sacrificing some of their salary.
+The National Insurance saving from sacrificing some of the salary is added to the take-home pay.

 Initial decision

-One of the first steps in the process could be for the employer to decide that they want to offer salary sacrifice.
-Following on from that a decision will need to be made on which quote option to use and how much of the employers’ National Insurance (NI) savings will be added (if any) to help boost the pension contributions or take-home pay post sacrifice.
+One of the first steps in the process is for the employer to decide that they want to offer salary sacrifice.
+Following on from that, a decision will need to be made on how to apply the employee's National Insurance savings and how much of the employer's National Insurance savings will be added (if any) to help boost the pension contributions or take-home pay post sacrifice.
 Remember, an employee can only sacrifice future earnings, which can either be regular earnings or a contractual bonus that has yet to be received.

 Employee discussions